bibanon/BASC-Archiver/README.rst

 BASC Archiver
 =============

 The **BASC Archiver** is a Python library (packaged with the **thread-archiver** script) used to archive imageboard threads.
-It uses the `4chan API`_ with the py4chan wrapper.
+It uses the `4chan API <https://github.com/4chan/4chan-API>`_
+with the py4chan wrapper.
 Developers are free to use the BASC-Archiver library for some interesting third-party applications, as it is licensed under the LGPLv3.

-It comes with a CLI interface for archiving threads, the **thread-archiver**.
-(A GUI interface, the BASC-Chandler, is under development.)
+It comes with a CLI interface for archiving threads, the **thread-archiver**, with a GUI interface under development.

 The **thread-archiver** is designed to archive all content from a 4chan
 thread:

 -  Download all images and/or thumbnails in given threads.
 -  (NEW!)
 Download all child threads (4chan threads referred to in a post)
 -  Download a JSON dump of thread comments using the 4chan API.
 -  Download the HTML page
 -  Convert links in HTML to use the downloaded images